pitosalas/cleancont/output/2023-02-07-inter-process-communication-in-linux-using-pipes-and-message-queues.md

 ---
 title: "Inter-process communication in Linux: Using pipes and message queues"
-subtitle: "[ Inter-process communication in Linux: Using pipes and message queues]( https://opensource.com/arti..."
+subtitle: "Inter-process communication in Linux: Using pipes and message queues"
 category: "1"
 tags: ["1033", "1221", "2424", "2223"]
 date: "2023-02-07"